On-Call Scheduling (Starter Feature)

 Where to Find It

-Direct URL: /user/on-call/schedules
+Direct personal URL: /user/on-call/schedules

 Key Concepts